ros2/design/articles/ros2_threat_model.md

   * [`raspicam2_node`][raspicam2_node] a node publishing Raspberry Pi Camera Module data to ROS 2.
 * An XRCE Agent runs on the Raspberry, and is used by a DDS-XRCE client running on the [OpenCR 1.0 board][opencr_1_0], that publishes IMU sensor data to ROS topics, and controls the wheels of the TurtleBot based on the [teleoperation][tb3_teleop] messages published as ROS topics.
+This channel uses serial communication.
 * A Lidar driver process running on the Raspberry interfaces with the Lidar, and uses a DDS-XRCE client to publish the sensor data to several ROS topics.
+This channel uses udp.
 * An SSH client process is running in the field testing host, connecting to the Raspberry PI for diagnostic and debugging.
 * A software update agent process is running on the Raspberry PI, OpenCR board,